H8202/Defect-Analysis-Dashboard/README.md

 | Recall        | 59%            | 71%                  |
 | F1 Score      | 56%            | 49%                  |

+* Random Forest is most effective at identifying defective items, which is critical in manufacturing if missing a defect is costly*
+* Random forest offers better balance as seen by a higher F1 score for both defects and non-defects*

 ---

 ## 📊 Power BI Dashboard Features